spellerberg/quire-sanjose/content/Chapter6.md

 In September 1963, the pastor decided that the income from the Wednesday 8:00PM Bingo would go towards a fund for enlarging the parish hall (223:09/15/63).
 A new room was added to the old barracks that was being used as the parish hall and income from the Wednesday night party games was used to help pay for the new room (223:10/06/63).
 The new room was 70 feet long and 12 feet wide and cost $2,457.
 The total income from the Wednesday Party Games since its inception one year before was $4,790 (223:11/02/63).
 During 1963, the Socios managed party games on the 1st and 3rd Sunday at 8:00PM and earned $4,006.00 for the church (223:12/22/63) (223:08/01/65).

+### The Bingo money was used to pay the church debts

 Much of the fundraising effort of the parish was driven by the need to pay the church debt.
 In 1964, the Socios sponsored party games every Sunday evening to raise money to pay the church debt.
 The profits from the 8:00PM Wednesday Bingo were for a new school building (223:03/01/64).
 After the parish had sufficient funds to make the next payment on the debt, the pastor announced that, “The Party Games have finished for the year.
 We may continue to work, but not so few so hard.
 Let’s have more Social Fiestas, less for money, more for entertainment” (223:10/25/64).
 Instead of resting, the Socios agreed to sponsor the party games on Wednesday that were previously sponsored by the PTA (223:08/08/65).
 Beginning in August 1965, the Wednesday party games were sponsored by the Socios (223:03/20/66) with the profit dedicated to paying the school debt (223:12/05/65).

 In 1967, the Socios were managing both the Wednesday 8:00PM and Sunday 8:00PM Bingo games.
 All the returns were used to help the parish (223:11/26/67).
 The men who worked on the Wednesday night bingo games paid $3,000 on the parish debt during the week of July 2 (223:07/09/67) (223:08/13/67).
 Two groups of men, both comprised of members (Socios) of the Society of the Sacred Heart of Jesus, ran bingo games but on different nights (223:11/12/67).
 The two groups competed with each other to see which group could attract the largest crowd and raise the most revenue.
 The rivalry between the two groups of men was intense and participants can still remember specific incidents in the rivalry fifty years later.